-Employees who take leave under paragraphs 4, 5, and 6 above (for instance, to care for a child due to a school closing), are to be paid their regular rate of pay, up to a maximum of $200 per day or $2,000 total.
-Therefore, employees with an annual salary of less than $52,000 will receive their regular rate of pay for leave taken under the last three paragraphs above.
+Employees who take leave under paragraphs 4, 5, and 6 above (for instance, to care for a child due to a school closing), are to be paid their two-thirds of their regular rate of pay, up to a maximum of $200 per day or $2,000 total.

 The paid sick leave under the EPSLA is in addition to current sick leave or personal time off offered to employees.
 Employers may not require employees to exhaust paid time off currently offered to the employees before electing to use the paid sick leave under the EPSLA.
 However, please keep in mind absences for reasons outside of the six identified above are not covered under the EPSLA and would be subject to businesses’ current policies.

 All private employers with less than 500 employees are subject to the EFMLA.
 This is a significant change from the requirements of the Family and Medical Leave Act, which only applied to employers with 50 or more employees.

 Like the EPSLA, however, the Secretary of Labor is to issue regulations in which private employers with less than 50 employees may be exempt from the EFMLA “when the imposition of such requirements would jeopardize the viability of the business as a going concern.”